Rebuilding Trust After Betrayal

 Counselling Journey

 Betrayal does not just break a promise.
-It breaks the sense of safety the whole relationship stood on.
+It breaks the sense of safety the whole relationship stood on, and it can leave you questioning things you never thought to doubt.

-Whether the betrayal was an affair, a lie, or a quieter breach, rebuilding trust is possible, but it asks a lot of both people.
-Here is what that actually involves.
+Whether the betrayal was an affair, a lie, or a quieter breach, rebuilding trust after betrayal is possible, but it asks a great deal of both people.
+This article walks through what that work actually involves, what each partner needs, and how counselling can help when the conversations are too hard to hold alone.

-Financial secrecy, repeated lies, broken commitments, emotional affairs, or turning away at a moment that mattered can all shatter trust.
-If it broke your sense of safety, it counts, whatever it was.
+Financial secrecy, repeated lies, broken commitments, emotional affairs, hidden addictions, or turning away at a moment that truly mattered can all shatter trust.
+If it broke your sense of safety, it counts, whatever shape it took.

 Can a relationship really recover?